hanno-meister/synalinks/README.md

         inputs=x0,
         outputs=x1,
         name="chain_of_thought",
-        description="Usefull to answer in a step by step manner.", )
+        description="Useful to answer in a step by step manner.", )

 if __name__ == "__main__":